 Spanning 215 miles from Oregon’s Cascade Range to the Pacific Ocean, the legendary Rogue River commands attention — and deserves it.
 For thousands of years, the treasured waterway provided sustenance to native Tututni tribes.
 Today its watershed covers parts of Klamath, Jackson, Josephine, Douglas and Curry counties.

-This Southern Oregon gem was one of the first designated Wild and Scenic Rivers, recognized for its outstanding natural, cultural and recreational assets.
+This Southern Oregon gem was one of the first designated Wild and Scenic Rivers in the country, recognized for its outstanding natural, cultural and recreational assets.
 To visit the Rogue River is to begin to understand its glory.
-Getting up close to its pristine waters and surrounding habitat is when a lifelong love for the river really unfolds.
+Getting up close to its pristine waters and surrounding habitat is how a lifelong love for the river really unfolds.

 Ready to explore?
 Here are five favorite ways to play on the Rogue River.

 The Rogue River National Recreation Trail stretches 40 miles from the Grave Creek trailhead outside Grants Pass to the Big Bend trailhead upriver of Gold Beach.
 The entire trail traverses the wild section of the Wild and Scenic Rogue River and 16 miles of the Wild Rogue Wilderness.
 Along the trail are boat ramps, campsites and the Rogue River Ranch National Historic Site.
 Around mile 17.3, note the Historic Kelsey Pack Trail, a former route for Takelma tribe members, and Winkle Bar, where acclaimed Western author Zane Grey’s log cabin still stands.